trixtan/MpkMiniMkIIBC/README.md

 =============

 ## Installation
-- Install *.js files in bitwig controllers scripts folder (see http://www.bitwig.com/en/community/installation_guide)
+- Copy mpkMiniMkII folder in bitwig controllers scripts folder (see http://www.bitwig.com/en/community/installation_guide)
 - Using the MPK mini mkII editor Flash the device with the four programs contained in folder mk2_programs